pascallanger/DIY-Multiprotocol-TX-Module/README.md

 It's possible to generate a new ID using bind button on the Hubsan protocol during power up.

 ###Bind
-To bind a model in:
-1. PPM Mode:
-- press the bind button, apply power and then release.
+To bind a model in PPM Mode press the physical bind button, apply power and then release.

-2. Serial Mode:
+In Serial Mode you have 2 options:
 - use the GUI, access the model protocol page and long press on Bind.
+This operation can be done at anytime.
-- press the bind button, apply power and then release will request a bind of the loaded model protocol.
-Note that the bind button is only effective at power up and not when the protocol is changed on the fly.
+- press the physical bind button, apply power and then release.
+It will request a bind of the first loaded model protocol.

+Notes:
+- the physical bind button is only effective at power up.
+Pressing the button later has no effects.
+- a bind in progress is indicated by the LED fast blinking.
+Make sure to bind during this period.

 ###Protocol selection